kcm2/ab/references/angelbeatshd.rst

 -----------

 * Yuri explains what a masquerade ball is to the rest of the SSS.
-* Hinata looks dissatastified and Yuri asks why, Yuri says they'll get ugly looking guys to persuade the committee to change.
+* Hinata looks dissatisfied and Yuri asks why, Yuri says they'll get ugly looking guys to persuade the committee to change.
 * Hinata and Ooyama leave the principal's office to head to the committee room.

 Chapter 59